 I have had friends offering me ideas of what I could do to increase my income.
 In truth, I have many things on the go but I could use help with the following:

-Contact information for Parents Groups and Heads of History/Social Studies in Toronto schools.
+One: Contact information for Parents Groups and Heads of History/Social Studies in Toronto schools.
 I mean to start pitching The Many Black Histories program (including my new Black Inventors program for STEAM) the minute schools reopen.

-A publisher for my upcoming memoir – Spare me: as if being a Black woman wasn’t enough.
+Two: A publisher for my upcoming memoir – Spare me: as if being a Black woman wasn’t enough.
 The publisher needs to be race and queer centered but big enough to provide tour support (in conjunction with arts funding… hey, I can hope)

-Spaces and clients for my “Come dancing” classes.
+Three: Spaces and clients for my “Come dancing” classes.
 I have body positive classes as well as corporate appropriate classes for leadership and management.
 I’m good for weddings, festivals and conferences as of the fall or whenever the veil clears.

 The pandemic, and the state of emergency in Ontario, has shut every venue I work for down – from schools to clubs to conferences.
 At the moment I am living on my savings and can hold until August.